tahoma2d/tahoma2d_docs/source/managing_palettes_and_styles.rst

 - **Snap to pixel**, (info needed).

-- **Pressure gain**, change the gain factor for the pressure of the brush.
+- **Pressure gain**, change the gain factor for the *Pressure* of the brush.

 Opacity
 .......

 - **Opacity**, 0 means brush is transparent; 1 fully visible. (also known as alpha).

-- **Opacity multiply**, this gets multiplied with Opacity.
+- **Opacity multiply**, this gets multiplied with **Opacity**.
 It is used for making opaque depend on pressure (or other inputs).

 - **Opacity linearize**, correct the nonlinearity introduced by blending multiple dabs on top of each other.
-This correction should get you a linear ("natural") pressure response when pressure is mapped to opaque\_multiply, as it is usually done.
-0.9 is good for standard strokes, set it smaller if your brush scatters a lot, or higher if you use dabs\_per\_second.
-0.0 the **Opacity** value above is for the individual dabs; 1.0 the **Opacity** value above is for the final brush stroke, assuming each pixel gets (dabs\_per\_radius\*2) brush dabs on average, during a stroke.
+This correction should get you a linear ("natural") pressure response when *Pressure* is mapped to **Opacity multiply**, as it is usually done.
+0.9 is good for standard strokes, set it smaller if your brush scatters a lot, or higher if you use **Dabs per second**.
+0.0 the **Opacity** value above is for the individual dabs; 1.0 the **Opacity** value above is for the final brush stroke, assuming each pixel gets (*Dabs per radius*×2) brush dabs on average, during a stroke.

 - **Lock alpha**, (info needed).